qutip/qutip/doc/guide/dynamics/dynamics-bloch-redfield.rst

     output = brmesolve(H, psi0, tlist, a_ops=[[sigmax(),ohmic_spectrum]], e_ops=e_ops)

-where the resulting `output` is an instance of the class :class:`qutip.solver.Result`.
+where the resulting `output` is an instance of the class :class:`qutip.solve.solver.Result`.

 .. _td-bloch-redfield: